DavidValin/gematria-cli/README.md

 ```
 [x] Search a word or phrase and find its hebrew, english and simple gematria value
-[x] When retrieving a gematria value for a search term, find previous search terms with the same value
+[x] When retrieving a gematria value for a search term, find previous search terms with the same gematria value
 [x] Generate a visual graph with searched terms which have a relation between each other in hebrew, english or simple gematria tables
 [x] Store all searches in a sqlite database in your user home directory (g.db filename)
 ```

 #### Install

-You need to have installed `ruby`.
+You need to have `ruby` and `graphviz` installed.
 Once installed run:
-`sudo make install`
+* `sudo make install`

 This will install a command called `g`